 Man kills 17-year-old daughter over affair in UP: Police

-The accused father was arrested on Monday, he said.
-The girl was married off some days ago but she was living with her father, the SP said, adding she had an affair with Chhotkau, whose uncle Ibrahim is a village head.
+The father was arrested on Monday, he said.
+The girl was married off some days ago but she was living with her father, the SP said, adding she had an affair with Chhotkau.

 The SP said a probe has been ordered into the child marriage.
 Chhotkau was sent to jail on June 23 after a First Information Report (FIR) was registered against him under the Protection of Children from Sexual Offences Act (POCSO) and other sections of the Indian Penal Code (IPC) based on a complaint lodged by Subhash.

-The SP said Subhash also registered an FIR against Ibrahim and others for allegedly murdering his daughter.
-He said Subhash was allegedly upset with her daughter as she "brought a bad name to" his family due to the affair..
+The SP said Subhash also registered an FIR against Chhotkau's uncle Ibrahim and others for allegedly murdering his daughter.
+He said Subhash was allegedly upset with his daughter as she "brought a bad name to" his family due to the affair..

 - READ MORE ON: